losizm/little-io/README.md

 ### Getting and Setting File Content

-If you have a reference to a `File`, you can set its content without the boilerplate of opening and closing a `FileOutputStream` or a `FileWriter`.
-And getting file content is a breeze.
+If you have a reference to a `File`, you can easily get and set its content.

 ```scala
 // Add methods to java.io.File and String